Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Hedyotis Diffusa

-While heat and toxicity lead to breakouts, dampness and heat create the perfect breeding ground for inflamed pustules.
-Reducing toxins, draining dampness and clearing heat, Hedyotis herbs can be beneficial for the management of classic pimples, as well as abscesses or boils.
+In TCM, it is known that while heat and toxicity lead to breakouts, dampness and heat create the perfect breeding ground for inflamed pustules.
+Reducing toxins and clearing heat, Hedyotis herbs can be beneficial for the management of pimples.

 Bai Zhi